Louis-Ye/Logo-470/README.md

 Logo-470
 ========
+* A Logo Programming Language (a kid-friendly programming language) Interpreter and Gallery Website.
+* The interpreter is written in JavaScript and integrated in the frontend page.
-This is a course project for CMPT 470 of SFU
+* This is originally a course project for CMPT 470 of SFU.